leaflabs/willow-gui/README.md

 ## Usage

 See the User Guide in docs/user_guide for usage instructions.
-A compiled version is distributed with this repo as willogui_userguide.pdf.
+A compiled version is distributed with this repo as willowgui_userguide.pdf.

 To compile the user guide yourself: